Green Card Experts

 For the closing phase of the home purchase, you can also hire a closing agent.
 This agent will help you review all necessary documents and arrange payments prior to the conclusion of the home purchase.

-Budget about 1 to 2.25 % of the total home price on top for additional costs involved in the home purchase in the United States.
+Budget about 1 to 2.25 % of the total home price on top of additional costs involved in the home purchase in the United States.
 These may be for:

 • Settlement and notary fees